Trojans Rugby Club

-The Trojans Club based at Stoneham Lane, Eastleigh, Hampshire was formed in 1874, initially as a rugby union club.
-The men's rugby 1st XV currently play in London 3 South West - a league at the eighth level of the English rugby union system, while the men's 2nd XV will play in the Hampshire Leagues.
+The Trojans Club, based at Stoneham Lane, Eastleigh, Hampshire, was formed in 1874, initially as a rugby union club.
+The men's rugby 1st XV currently play in Counties 2 Hampshire – a league at the eighth level of the English rugby union system, while the men's 2nd XV play in the Hampshire Leagues.

-There are now four very active sections, rugby, cricket, hockey, and squash, covering all ages from Under 8 to Seniors and both men and women, boys and girls.
-During its long and proud history, the Trojans Club has done much to foster amateur sport and has, over the years, produced many county and international players including Anthony Allen.
+There are now four active sections, rugby, cricket, hockey, and squash, covering all ages from under-8 to seniors and both men and women, boys and girls.
+During its history, the Trojans Club has produced many county and international players, including Anthony Allen.